 Olive wood is very hardy and its charcoal is ‘subtle’ but has a stable burn.
 Its Mediterranean profile is ideal for fish or subtler meats, that helps bring out their natural flavours.

 Try with Chicken, Lobster or white fish

 Lemon & Lime wood is very citric in nature and its charcoal is ‘strong’ with a medium burn.
-Its worldwide profile is ideal for Shell fish, Chicken or Game, for more flavour try grilling fennel with the meats.
+Its worldwide profile is ideal for Shell fish, Chicken or Game, for more flavour try grilling fennel.